PierreSaumet/42-Libft/README.md

 ## Description
 The first project of the "42" school.
-The main goal of this project is to discorver different functions in C that we will use for future projects.
+The main goal of this project is to discover different functions in C that we will use for future projects.
 This project allows us to familiarize ourselves with the language.

 *	List of the functions